 - a) The lack of verifiable well construction.
-The lack of verified well construction information for third-party wells makes is difficult to ascertain whether a given well is open to multiple aquifers or is discretely completed in a single formation/aquifer; - b) Well construction.
-Some of the third-party wells are open to multiple aquifers (Carnes, Czerwienski, Miller).
+The lack of verified well construction information makes is difficult to ascertain whether a given well is open to multiple aquifers or is discretely completed in a single formation/aquifer; - b) Well construction.
+Some of the wells are open to multiple aquifers (Carnes, Czerwienski, Miller).
 In addition, most of the wells are not cemented to the base of the casing (where known) and have a packer in place as a seal.
-Although, use of a packer is accepted by the Texas Department of Licensing and Regulation (TDLR), these packers are not water tight long-term and, therefore, can fail causing the well to be open to multiple formations/aquifers; - c) Lack of control on pumping within monitored area.
+Although, use of a packer is accepted by the Texas Department of Licensing and Regulation (TDLR), these packers are not water tight and can fail causing the well to be open to multiple formations/aquifers; - c) Lack of control on pumping within monitored area.
 The aquifer testing covered a large monitored area; limiting pumping is difficult and not feasible in many cases.
-However, on wells that were monitored there was no information provided regarding pumping rates, pumping duration and pumping volume on monitored wells during the aquifer testing.
-The data indicated that pumping was ongoing in some third-party wells with drawdown likely from that pumping (Bernal, Carnes, Gluesenkamp, Page, Wood Deer Barn).
-In addition to the monitored third-party wells, there was a lack of knowledge on production occurring from non-monitored wells during the aquifer testing could impact the analyses of the data.
-For example, many of the third-party wells in the area are completed within both the Upper Trinity and the Middle Trinity; production from these wells may cause drawdown in monitored wells located nearby affecting the analyses.
+However, on wells that were monitored there was no information provided regarding pumping rates, pumping duration and pumping volume on monitored wells.
+The data indicated that pumping was ongoing in some wells with drawdown likely from that pumping (Bernal, Carnes, Gluesenkamp, Page, Wood Deer Barn).
+In addition to the monitored wells, there was a lack of knowledge on production occurring from non-monitored wells (Figure 1).
+The production from these wells could impact the analyses of the data.
+For example, many of the wells in the area are completed within both the Upper Trinity and the Middle Trinity; production from these wells may cause drawdown in monitored wells located nearby affecting the analyses.